 Midterm chats must take place between the 5th and 10th week of the semester.
-For Spring 2018, that puts the window for Midterm Chats between the weeks of February 12 and March 19.
+For Fall 2018, that puts the window for Midterm Chats between the weeks of September 17 and October 22.
 This gives the instructor time to institute any changes s/he deems important as a result of insights gained through the process.
 Classroom Observations or Video (Ad)Vantage consultations are options for obtaining feedback during the other weeks of the semester.

 The Midterm Chat is a four-part process that includes the following: